biletnam/movie-theater-app/README.md

 * gem 'rspec-rails', '~> 3.5' - A gem that allows a user to create tests for the application
 * gem 'factory_girl_rails' - A gem used in tandem with RSpec to create factories for tests
 * gem 'rails-controller-testing' - A gem to help integrate assigns feature for controller tests
+* gem 'database_cleaner' - A gem to keep clean databases during tests
 * gem 'faker' - A gem used to create fake data for testing purposes, also necessary to run the seed file

 ### Install Features